 https://swimlanes.io/d/zEPQlLV3T

-We have built a MFA module that extends the Mendix LoginAction, documented at here.
+We have built an MFA module that extends the Mendix LoginAction, documented at here.

-The MFA code is validated first and only then the module creates a user session that grants the user access to their pages, microflows etc.
+The MFA code is validated first, and only then does the module create a user session, granting access to pages and microflows.

 https://swimlanes.io/u/4o7jaAOjY